bobjrsenior/SMBBMAssetBundleLoader/README.md

 ## Installing This Plugin

-1. Download the Plugin from the Releases page
+1. Download the SMBBMAssetBundleLoader.zip file from the Releases page
-2. Extract the downloaded zip file
+2. Extract it in your main game folder (the zip file structure should put the plugin in the right place)
-3. Put the SMBBMAssetBundleLoader folder from the zip contents in your BepInEx/plugins folder

 ## Plugin Contents